vznlabdev/ixc-website/README.md

-# IncoXchange Website
+# incoXchange Website

-A modern, responsive website for IncoXchange built with Next.js, Sanity CMS, Tailwind CSS, and Shadcn/ui components.
+A modern, responsive website for incoXchange built with Next.js, Sanity CMS, Tailwind CSS, and Shadcn/ui components.

 ## 🚀 Technologies Used